Simpleton6969/Skripts/SimpleGUI.md

 		else:
 			send "Specify an integer from 1-6"
 ```

-Now we have the base of the command made so we can actually make a gui, lets make the gui!
+Now we have the base of the command made so that we can make a GUI; let's make the GUI!
-We are going to set the top row to red stained glass panes and the middle slot of it to the players skull
+We are going to set the top row to red stained glass panes and the middle slot of it to the player's skull
 ```
 command /simplegui [<integer>]:
 	trigger: